lokuger/bregman-corrected-TV-denoising/README.md

 # Bregman corrected TV denoising
-TV denoising algorithms using Bregman bias correction techniques for different noise models
+TV denoising algorithm implementations in MATLAB using Bregman bias correction techniques for different noise models

 ## Denoising for Gaussian noise
 This case is solved using Bregman iterations as proposed in [1] by repeatedly solving modified versions of the ROF model with a corrected noise term.